ecmwf/odc/docs/content/tools.rst

 ``import``
 ----------

-Imports data from a text file.
+Imports data from a text file into ODB-2 format.
+This typically imports data from a CSV format.

 Data column headers must be in the following format: